blog

 Compassionate Support for Victims of Drunk Driving

-If you’ve been involved in a Michigan car crash as the result of a drunk driver, you have the right to be compensated for lost wages, medical bills and pain and suffering.
-Our Michigan drunk driving attorneys know the law and we know how to get you justice for your injuries.
+If you’ve been involved in a drunk driving accident in Michigan, you have the right to be compensated for lost wages, medical bills, and pain and suffering.
+The experienced attorneys at our law firm know the law, and we know how to get you justice for your injuries.
+Contact us today to talk to a Michigan drunk driving accident lawyer and learn your legal options.

 Our contingency fee basis means we only get paid if we win your case, so there is no financial risk to you to get started.
 Call our law firm today at 1-866-MICH-LAW and schedule your no-obligation, free case evaluation.